EU regulators halt Orange, Jazztel probe, await data from firms

-BRUSSELS European Union antitrust regulators have suspended their investigation into French telecoms operator Orange's 3.4-billion-euro (2.44 billion pounds) bid for Spanish peer Jazztel because the firms failed to provide some data on the deal.
+BRUSSELS, March 19 European Union antitrust regulators have suspended their investigation into French telecoms operator Orange's 3.4-billion-euro ($3.64 billion) bid for Spanish peer Jazztel because the firms failed to provide some data on the deal.

 The European Commission had previously set an April 30 deadline for its decision.
 This is the second time it has halted its investigation.